CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorXmlApiMessage.md

 ```

 ### -RemoteUserSessionId
-The session Id passed to the platform for use in platforms auditing.
+The session Id passed to the platform for use in platform&apos;s auditing.

 ```yaml
 Type: string